 In simple terms, the reason you leak is because your pelvic floor muscles have become weak and are no longer doing their job.

-You may leak when you laugh, cough, sneeze run or jump, this is known as STRESS INCONTINENCE
+STRESS INCONTINENCE is when leak when you laugh, cough, sneeze run or jump

 You may leak when you put the key in the front door or hear running water for example, this is known as URGE INCONTINENCE

 WHAT CAN YOU DO TO IMPROVE YOUR PELVIC FLOOR?

 The good news is that you can do something to improve your pelvic floor function and strength.

 Pelvic floor exercises are key to strengthening your pelvic floor muscles.
 However a whole body approach is required because the pelvic floor muscles don’t sit in isolation, they are connected to and form part of our core muscles.
 It is also important that we train the pelvic floor to work whilst we do functional exercises as opposed to just a few squeeze and releasees whilst we are sitting or standing still.

 Functional exercise is quite simply exercise that replicates how we move day to day or during specific sports and activities.
 The reason that it is important that we train the pelvic floor whilst doing functional exercises is that we want our pelvic floor muscles to serve us and do their job whilst we are on the move.
 Lets face it, we don’t usually leak when we are sitting still!

 There is a little more to it than just a few exercises though, there are many other factors (not related to exercise) that affect out pelvic floor function, for example: